Climate Change in California

 Price surges from reduced resource availability

-Decreased tourism from decreased biodiversity
+Decreased tourism due to decreased biodiversity

 Health risks and increased medical expenses